kpta119/Convolutional-neural-network-CIFAR100/README.md

 ## Results

 The results of the model evaluation, including confusion matrices and performance metrics, will be displayed and saved as images.
+Matrixes for the best trained model are shown in confusion_matrixes_1st_model folder.

 ## License